2026-05-26 19:07:09 | EST

-RBI FX Swap Oversubscribed - ETF flows, equity inflows, and index performance tracking.
+RBI FX Swap Oversubscribed - financial performance, revenue trends, and earnings quality.
 The Reserve Bank of India's $5 billion dollar-rupee swap facility attracted bids nearly twice the offer amount, reflecting strong demand.
 The operation, aimed at defending the rapidly weakening rupee by draining rupee liquidity from the banking system, could potentially push up domestic interest rates.

 Live News